2017 Course Notebook

 - develop, monitor and evaluate formal partnership agreements and projects that rely on a mix of federal and nonfederal funding, and

-- identify and apply agency policies and practices related to partner fundraising and donation activities.
+- recognize the intent of agency policies and practices related to partner fundraising and donation activities.

 What if I have a schedule conflict?